 - Berkley's small class sizes are an important sign of quality in early childhood care and education.
-All employees need to be familiar with the following teacher child ratios: - Fountain, River, Roo and Trolley classrooms Infants and Toddlers must be in sight and sound at all times.
-All four infant toddler classrooms have a 1-4 teacher child ratio and a maximum group size of eight (8). - Once all the children are two in the Roo room a one to six ratio is acceptable. - Westport classroom-Ratio is 1-7 (when majority of children are 3 you may have a 1-10 ratio) however maximum group size is 14 children. - Plaza, Royal, and Zoo All three of these classrooms may have a 1-10 ratio.
-Royal room and Plaza room have seventeen (17) children enrolled.
-The Zoo room is our largest classroom and is licensed for a maximum group size of twenty (20) preschool / pre-k children.
+All employees need to be familiar with the following teacher child ratios: - Infant and Toddler Department / age groups: Fountain, River, Roo and Trolley classrooms Infants and Toddlers must be I in sight and sound at all times.
+All four infant toddler classrooms have a 1-4 teacher child ratio and a maximum group size of eight (8). - Once all the children are two in the Roo room a one to six ratio is acceptable.